frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/basics.rst

 Starting the FF! with docker-compose
 ------------------------------------

-A docker image named ``frankframework/frankframework`` is provided on DockerHub (https://hub.docker.com/r/frankframework/frankframework).
+A Docker image named ``frankframework/frankframework`` is provided on DockerHub (https://hub.docker.com/r/frankframework/frankframework).
 It is suitable both for local and server use.
 DockerHub hosts images for millions of users and may remove images that are not downloaded, see https://www.docker.com/blog/scaling-dockers-business-to-serve-millions-more-developers-storage.
 For this reason, WeAreFrank! saves this image on a proprietary Nexus server, https://nexus.frankframework.org, where images will be stored for as long as possible.
-In docker compose files, reference ``nexus.frankframework.org/frankframework`` to use this server.
+In Docker Compose files, reference ``nexus.frankframework.org/frankframework`` to use this server.
 The source code of the image is available from the ``docker``-folder in the ``frankframework/frankframework`` GitHub repository.

 The image runs Linux and contains Apache Tomcat with the Frank!Framework deployed.
 It configures the Frank!Framework to read configurations from directory ``/opt/frank/configurations``.
 The Frank!Framework is served under the root context on port 8080.
 The following ``docker-compose.yml`` is sufficient to get started: